Sibley's

-Sibley, Lindsay & Curr Company, known informally as Sibley's, was a Rochester, New York–based department store chain with stores located exclusively in the state of New York.
+Sibley Lindsay Curr & Co., known informally as Sibley's, was a Rochester, New York–based department store chain with stores located exclusively in the state of New York.
 Its flagship store, at 228 East Main Street in downtown Rochester, also housed its headquarters and featured an elegant executive dining room on the top floor.

 History

 The Department Store Years

 Rufus Sibley, Alexander Lindsay, and John Curr were employees at the Hogg, Brown & Taylor dry-goods store in Boston.
 Wishing to go into business for themselves, they investigated potential sites and settled on the growing city of Rochester.
 Their first storefront, often called "the Boston store" by locals, opened in 1868.
 When the company opened a new 12-story, 23 acre flagship store in the Granite Building, it was among the five largest department stores in the country at the time.